Caleb Dias - December, 2019

-I’ve made some changes in how I do my computing since publishing my previous article almost one year ago.
+I’ve made some changes to how I do my computing since publishing my previous article almost one year ago.
 I’ve restructured my digital life to be minimal – close to nonexistent – for the sake of privacy, and detached freedom.

 I no longer use a single computer that I call my own.
 Instead, I do all of my computing from public computers using a Tails flash drive.
 Tails is an operating system that routes all outgoing traffic through the Tor anonymity network, thus keeping my physical location private.
 I only have about 500MB of personal data, which fits in a small encrypted partition on the same flash drive.

 Tails is Debian GNU/Linux based, but does include non-free firmware to be compatible with many computers, and thus is not 100% free software.

 I strongly believe that with the dawn of the modern computer, we have grown to rely so heavily on them for just about everything.
 Tasks like sending letters, reading maps, reading books, and figuring things out without a search engine are almost antiquated.
 It’s time to reassess our usage.

 As such, I rarely use e-mail anymore, but keep one inbox available in case someone wants to send me an GPG encrypted message or file.
 I only check my e-mail inbox on rare occasion.
 I still use Thunderbird with Enigmail as my e-mail client.

 I no longer use instant messaging, but do have an account at Jabber.org (the first public XMPP service).
 I just can’t bring myself to delete it.
 My username is pretty cool, too.